esa/s3sim-extensions/README.md

 # s3sim-extensions
-Extensions to Open Source Software that are used by S3SIM
+Extensions to Open Source Software used by S3SIM